jjvanzon/Circular-Language-Spec-Plans/done/2008-07-1---system-objects-spec-project-summary.md

 ##### Object References Inherently Part of Parent

 - \> Theoretically it might not matter whether extension procedures are defined for instance inside a related item or inside the parent object of a related item.
 A related item might be part of the parent object anyway, as opposed to the actual object the related item refers to.
 In that case the reference to the object *is* part of the parent object.
-The object would not be.
+The object might not be.
-- \> Objects referred to by a parent object might not be part of the parent object, but in that case the *references* to the object *would* be part of the parent object.
+- \> Objects referred to by a parent object might not be part of the parent object, but in that case the *references* to the object *might* be part of the parent object.
 Objects such as a related list or a related item could be system objects that are inherently part of the parent object.
-Only the objects referred to would *not* be part of the parent in that case.
+Only the objects referred to might *not* be part of the parent in that case.

 #### Writing Style